Results Visit science and technology Caldera De Taburiente

 Observatory with a view of the Caldera National Park, born from an international collaboration between many states

-Launched in the 1990s, the project to build a 30-metre telescope (TMT) is an international programme driven by prestigious universities, which should result in the most powerful optical and infrared telescope in the northern hemisphere, with funding of almost 1 200 million euros.
+Hawaii versus La Palma.
+Launched in the 1990s, the project to build a 30-m telescope (TMT) is an international program driven by prestigious universities, which should result in the most powerful optical and infrared telescope in the northern hemisphere, with funding of almost 1,200 million euros.
 After several selections, the site of the Mauna Kea volcano in Hawaii was chosen.
-El Roque de los Muchachos in La Palma became the second option in case the work in Hawaii did not proceed.
-But work in Hawaii has been halted since October 2014 following protests from the inhabitants of Mauna Kea, who felt that the installation would go against their cultural practices, as the mountain is considered sacred.
-There followed a lot of legal back and forth, but in July 2017, a Hawaiian judge's report recommended that the telescope be built on the agreed upon site, subject to an environmentally friendly installation.
+El Roque de los Muchachos in La Palma became the second option in the event of work not being carried out in Hawaii.
+However, work in Hawaii has been halted since October 2014 following protests from the inhabitants of Mauna Kea, who felt that the installation would run counter to their cultural practices, as the mountain is considered sacred.
+Numerous judicial back-and-forths followed, but in July 2017, a Hawaiian judge's report recommended that the telescope be built on the agreed site, subject to an environmentally friendly installation.
 In November 2018, a new decision by the Hawaii Supreme Court validating the possibility of building the telescope in Hawaii seems to give La Palma less of a chance.
-However, the local Canarian authorities believe that there are still a number of data that can still delay the implementation of the project in Hawaii, and continue to prepare to host it.
-This was reiterated by Angel Victor Torres, president of the Canary Islands, in 2019.
-Specifying that the Canary Islands will continue with all the steps to facilitate the definitive installation of the large telescope (TMT) at the Roque de los Muchachos site.
-This is a logical move, given that this award should generate an economic contribution to the region estimated at at least 25 million euros per year.
-It would be the most advanced ground-based telescope in the world, ten times the size of the Hubble telescope.
+However, local authorities in the Canary Islands believe that there is still a certain amount of data that may still delay the project's implementation in Hawaii, and continue to prepare to welcome it.
+This was reaffirmed by Angel Victor Torres, President of the Canary Islands, in 2019.
+He added that the Canaries would continue to take all the necessary steps to facilitate the definitive installation of the large telescope (TMT) on the Roque de los Muchachos site.
+A logical move, given that the award is expected to generate an economic contribution to the region estimated at at least 25 million euros per year.
+The TMT would be the world's most advanced ground-based telescope, ten times the size of the Hubble telescope.

 Did you know?
 This review was written by our professional authors.